🚨 $100K in Sight: Follow Bitcoin’s Final Push Live! TRACK NOW

 Bitcoin halving = BTC mining rewards get cut in half = half the supply of new BTC coming into the market.

-Today, there are over 19 million Bitcoins in circulation.
-The total number of BTC that will ever exist, however, is 21 million - so, there are fewer than 2 million BTC left to be mined.
-However, thanks to BTC halving, these 2 million Bitcoins won't be mined for another hundred years or so.
+Today, there are 20 million Bitcoins in circulation.
+The total number of BTC that will ever exist, however, is 21 million - so, there's about 1 million BTC left to be mined.
+However, thanks to BTC halving, these 1 million Bitcoins won't be mined for another hundred years or so.

 In order to fully comprehend the process of halving, you first need to understand how the underlying technology behind Bitcoin - its blockchain - works.